sony7760/DevOps/K8s/Cluster_Installation.md

 - OS : Ubuntu 22.04.4
 ### Preparation
 All of these steps given below is applicable for all the cluster nodes.
 - Add all node hostnames and ip address to the /etc/hosts file of the each node.
-It looks like given below,
   ```
   vim /etc/hosts
   ```